 Access your QC G Suite for Education account at https://google.com/a/qc.cuny.edu.

-Note: Your Google G Suite for Education username is [Your QC CAMS username]@qc.cuny.edu, for example, email@example.com.
+Note: Your Google G Suite for Education username is [Your QC AD username]@qc.cuny.edu, for example, email@example.com.

 Google Classroom is a barebones, learning management system that you will use to submit your assignments and I will use to grade your work.
 We will not be using Blackboard.
 I will also post announcements to Google Classroom, instead of emailing everyone in class.
 However, you should use email to contact me, instead of the private commenting system in Google Classroom because it doesn’t work properly.